 The minimum requirement is for students to serve a total of 200 hrs as TAs, and a quarter is assumed to be approximately 10 weeks long.
 TAs may serve as 5 hr/week graders, 10 hr/week TAs, or 20 hr/week TAs.
 Most students complete their TA responsibilities with two quarters of 10 hr/week commitments performed sometime after the first year of study.
+TA duties must be performed within the MSE department to count towards the requirement.

-Some TAs may be assigned to serve in a 20-hr/week TA role, a position for which the Department will provide financial support (i.e., stipend).
+Some TAs may be assigned to serve in a 20 hour perweek TA role, a position for which the Department will provide financial support (i.e. stipend).
 20 hr/week TA assignments are limited in number and assignment to this role is first requested by the student's advisor, and granted by the DC in consultation with the BA and ADC.
-Because 20 hr/week TA assignments are special, they may or may not serve to satisfy the minimum requirement of the program, at the discretion of the ADC, DC, and DGS.
+Because 20 hr/week TA assignments are special, they may or may not serve to satisfy the minimum requirement of the program, at the discretion of the DGS, ADC, and DC.